endurthyrishikreddy/SQL-Agent/README.md

 - Enter your Google Gemini API key in the sidebar
 - The application uses Gemini 2.0 Flash for SQL generation

-### Step 2: Upload Excel File
+### Step 2: Upload Excel Files
-- Drag and drop your Excel file or click to browse
+- Drag and drop one or more Excel/CSV files or click to browse
-- Supported formats: `.xlsx`, `.xls`
+- Supported formats: `.xlsx`, `.xls`, `.csv`
-- The file will be automatically converted to a SQLite database
+- All files will be automatically converted to tables in a SQLite database
+- You can upload related files (e.g., customers, orders, sales) for correlated queries

 ### Step 3: Ask Questions
 - Use natural language to ask questions about your data
-- Examples:
+- For single files:
   - "Show me the top 10 sales by region"
   - "What is the average salary by department?"
   - "Find all employees hired in 2023"
+- For multiple files (correlated queries):
+  - "Show me sales with customer and employee names"
+  - "Find customers who have both sales and orders"
+  - "Compare sales performance by employee department"
-  - "Calculate total revenue by month"
+  - "Show me total revenue by customer city"

 ### Step 4: View Results
 - Generated SQL query is displayed with syntax highlighting